-Location: Carnegie Bosch Institute, Carnegie Mellon University, Pittsburgh, PA
+Location: Carnegie Bosch Institute, Tepper School of Business, Carnegie Mellon University, Pittsburgh, PA (USA)

-Companies sending three or more participants, organizations with few than 500 employees, non-profits, and the government sector receive a 10% discount.
+Enrollment Fee: The participant program fee of $35,900 for 2014 (TBD for 2015) covers tuition, lodging, course materials, campus athletic facilities, daily shuttle, transportation for organized social events, and most meals.
+Companies sending three or more participants, organizations with fewer than 500 employees, non-profits, and the government sector receive a 10% discount.

 Cancellation Policy: With written notice of cancellation received 45 days in advance of the program start date, a full refund minus a US $500 administrative fee will be provided.
 With less than 45 days notice, a refund of 50% will be provided.
 Feasible substitutions may be an option at the discretion of Carnegie Bosch Institute.

 Program Preparation: As a way of effectively preparing for the program, creating common ground among participants, and laying the groundwork for spirited discussion, some pre-readings are required.
 Program participants are also required to collect confidential 360 degree feedback from their supervisors, peers, and colleagues via a secure online portal.
 Participants are encouraged to discuss their goals and expectations for program participation, both before and after the program, with their supervisors and their organization’s leadership team.